 To use the keyboard to make selections, first use the TAB key to move the highlight to the object you want to work with.
-On the Welcome screen, the objects are the selected item in the list box and the buttons labeled Release Notes, Cancel, and Forward.
+On the Welcome screen, the objects are the selected item in the list box, the release notes link, and the buttons labeled Quit, Back, and Forward.
 With a language in the list box highlighted, use the UP ARROW and DOWN ARROW keys to move the highlight to the language you want to use.
 The list scrolls automatically when you move the highlight to the next, undisplayed entry in the list.
-See "F3 Keymap" on page 63 to change the layout of the keyboard ubiquity uses during installation.
+See "F3 Keymap" on page 68 if you want to change the layout of the keyboard ubiquity uses during installation.